What are the advantages of TCP over steel pipes?

 What riser configuration is best for TCP?

 The integrated weight coating offers the possibility to tune the mass of the TCP to the requirements from the global configuration analysis.
-By integrating weight into the TCP only where required, Airborne Oil & Gas can always offer the TCP in the configuration as preferred by the operator.
+By integrating weight into the TCP only where required, Strohm can always offer the TCP in the configuration as preferred by the operator.
 This includes the free hanging riser configuration, enabling maximum flexibility in well placement, or other configurations such as tensioned configurations (for example steep wave configurations, top tensioned risers or riser towers).

 What is an integrated weight coating?

 The integrated weight coating is an optional fourth layer of the TCP.
 The materials used for this layer are the base polymer of the TCP (being PE, PA12 or PVDF) mixed with heavy particles.
 Like all other layers in TCP, also the weight coating is fully bonded to the outer coating layer.

 For flowlines, on bottom stability is key.
 How is TCP made stable on the seabed?